Skip to main content

 Certification and Recertification

-In an effort to reduce the burden and time commitment of the certification and recertification processes, the ABNS and ABPNS is committed to merging the certification process, as well as the continuous certification process (formerly known as MOC) for pediatric and adult certification.
+In an effort to reduce the burden and time commitment of the certification and recertification processes, the ABNS and ABPNS is committed to merging the certification process, as well as the continuing certification process (formerly known as MOC) for pediatric and adult certification.

 The ABPNS has established a new process in collaboration with the ABNS and the RCPS(C) for certifying pediatric neurosurgeons who have completed an ACPNF-accredited fellowship.
 Although slightly different for those seeking ABNS and those certified by the Royal College, the process of pediatric certification contains the same basic components.
 These include a written examination, submission of a practice case log, and an oral examination including questions based on the applicant's case log.

 The ABNS-ABPNS and the ABPNS-RCPSC joint certificates are ten year time limited.
-Diplomates will be responsible for participating in a Continuous Certification (CC) process via the ABNS/ABPNS.
+Diplomates will be responsible for participating in a Continuing Certification (CC) process via the ABNS/ABPNS.
 Ten years after initial certification, those Diplomates who are staying current on their CC tasks in myABNS will be eligible for a new subspecialty credential.
 Those seeking recertification will no longer have to submit application and 12 month case log.
 Instead, a surgical case log attestation will be added to the list of CC tasks.
 If you are current on CC, a new ten year subspecialty credential will be sent to you.

 The ABPNS is an Ohio nonprofit corporation that is now a well-established and accepted certifying body, and has become the standard accreditation authority for pediatric neurological surgery in the United States and Canada.